ni/kafka-connect-storage-cloud/CONTRIBUTING_NI.md

 for instructions on how to get a new build of this component uptaken in the Data Frame Service.

-### Get a new build of Kafka Connect Storage Cloud in the Data Frame Service?
+### Get a new build of Kafka Connect Storage Cloud in the DataFrame Service?

 1. Create a new `ni` tag.
 The convention is to append `-ni-X` to the upstream tag, where `X` is incremented each time you want to make a new build.
 For